 When the summer gets too hot for you, look for one of the beer gardens in Kamakura City and try a cool and refreshing Kamakura Beer.
 This hand-brewed beer is bottled right in the city and the mild aroma and mellow taste reflect the gentle charm of Kamakura.
 The bottled brew is the perfect addition to any Japanese meal on a hot summer day, and you can even find some with the Great Buddha on the label, which can be saved as a memorable souvenir.

-Things to do in Kamakura in autumn
+Things to Do in Autumn

 Engakuji is a picturesque temple located near Kita-Kamakura Station and is the second of the five great temples in Kamakura.
 In the fall you can enjoy walking the grounds and witnessing an explosion of fall colors on all the trees.
 In fact, it is one of the best places in Kamakura to see the autumn leaves on full display.
 Engakuji doesn’t just have spacious grounds and tons of history, it also boasts a tea-house with great views and zazen meditation available.
 When you think of peaceful temples with all the offerings of Japan, Engakuji should be at the top of your list.